BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 CRM Functoids

-• CRM Lookup Functoid: This functoid allows you to retrieve a value from CRM lookup field.
+• CRM Lookup Functoid: This functoid allows you to retrieve a value from a CRM lookup field.
 This functoid is able to perform a lookup operation using two different approaches: Accessing the CRM database (read-only), for local CRM integration or through the CRM web services if you want to avoid giving access to the database or if you have to integrate CRM online.

 String Functoids